 Although both parents will probably want as much time as possible with their newborn or infant, the primary consideration must be how to best meet the baby's needs.
 Because infants aged 0-6 months require one or more naps during the day and frequent night feedings (which may include breastfeeding), the general consensus is that "overnights" (where the infant stays with the non-custodial parent or non-primary caretaker overnight) should be postponed until the child no longer requires night feedings.
 The non-custodial parent should be provided the opportunity to bond with the child and take part in the child's care, but not disrupt naps or feeding schedules.
 The Los Angeles Superior Court Family Court Services suggests a visitation schedule that allows the non-residential parent two hours a day, three days per week.

 For babies aged 7-12 months, it's suggested that visits be bumped up to three hours a day, three days per week.
 Non-residential parents may also work up to a schedule that includes overnights, but only if it's in the child's best interests.
 When deciding whether overnights are appropriate, parents (and judges) should consider the child's needs, including night feedings, and keep in mind that routines are essential in this early stage of development.

-As children enter pre-school and beyond, their needs will change yet again, so parenting plans should be revised.
-Click here for sample parenting plans for children between the ages of 3 and 18 (located at the bottom of the link).
+As children enter preschool and beyond, their needs will change yet again, so parenting plans should be revised.
+(See the resources below for links to sample parenting plans at different ages.)

 If you and your child's other parent are having trouble agreeing on a parenting plan or you have questions about custody and visitation, you should contact an experienced family law attorney for advice.